scylladb/scylla-manager/docs/source/backup/examples.rst

 Monitor progress of the backup task
 -----------------------------------

-Progress of the backup task can be monitored by using :ref:`sctool task progress <task-progress>` command and providing UUID of the backup task.
+Progress of the backup task can be monitored by using :ref:`sctool progress <task-progress>` command and providing UUID of the backup task.

 .. code-block:: none

-   sctool task progress backup/3208ff15-6e8f-48b2-875c-d3c73f545410 -c prod-cluster
+   sctool progress backup/3208ff15-6e8f-48b2-875c-d3c73f545410 -c prod-cluster